Jessica Krug

 Jessica Anne Krug (born c.
 1982) is an American historian, author, and activist.
 Krug taught at George Washington University (GWU) from 2012 to 2020, eventually becoming a tenured associate professor of history there.
 Her publications include Fugitive Modernities: Kisama and the Politics of Freedom, a history of the Kisama region in Angola; the book was a finalist for the Frederick Douglass Prize and the Harriet Tubman Prize.

 In September 2020, Krug admitted that she had misrepresented her race and ethnicity during her career by pretending to be Black and Latina when she is actually a white Jewish woman.
-Shortly thereafter, she resigned from her position at GWU at the request of the GWU History Department.
+Shortly thereafter, she resigned from her position at GWU at the request of the university's history department.

 Early and personal life

-Jessica Anne Krug—who pronounces her surname Cruz (/kru:z/ or /kru:s/, kruuz or kruus in General American)—was raised in a Jewish family in Overland Park, Kansas, in the Kansas City metropolitan area.
-She attended Hyman Brand Hebrew Academy and The Barstow School in Kansas City, a co-ed private college prep school in south Kansas City.
+Jessica Anne Krug—who pronounces her surname Cruz (/kru:z/ or /kru:s/, kruuz or kruus in General American) in imitation of the Spanish surname—was raised in a Jewish family in Overland Park, Kansas.
+She attended Hyman Brand Hebrew Academy and The Barstow School a co-ed private college prep school in south Kansas City.
 She later attended the University of Kansas before transferring to Portland State University, where she earned a bachelor's degree in 2005.
 In 2009, she was awarded a $45,000 Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship.
-In 2012, Krug earned a Ph.D. from the University of Wisconsin–Madison, "one of the nation's most prestigious African-history programs".
+In 2012, Krug earned a Ph.D. from the University of Wisconsin–Madison, "one of the nation's most prestigious African history programs".
 Her doctoral adviser was James Sweet.

 Krug has stated that she lives with unaddressed mental health issues, and that she began to present herself as a light-skinned person of color as a juvenile to escape from trauma and emotional difficulties.

 Career

-Krug began teaching history at George Washington University (GWU) in 2012.
+Krug began teaching history at George Washington University in 2012.
 She gained tenure in 2018.
 As of 2020, she was an associate professor.
 Krug has authored articles and a book relating to African American history and Latin America.
 She has published essays in Essence and at the race-exploring website RaceBaitR.
-Krug received financial support from the Schomburg Center for Research in Black Culture that led to the publication of her book Fugitive Modernities: Kisama and the Politics of Freedom.
+Krug received financial support from the Schomburg Center for Research in Black Culture, leading to the publication of her book Fugitive Modernities: Kisama and the Politics of Freedom.